New Facilities in Places of Worship

 We generally encourage schemes for new facilities which result in the least harm to the significance of your building.
 The design of new facilities should be based on an understanding of the significance of your place of worship.

 You will need to carefully consider all the options, issues like cost and the impact on the significance of your building.
-In some cases, you may be able to accommodate new facilities within your existing building, especially if there are areas that can be easily adapted.
+In most cases, you may be able to accommodate new facilities within your existing building, especially if there are areas that can be easily adapted.
 In other cases, you may wish to add an extension or create an additional structure.

 Please also see our information on the permission process.